|Location:||Montgomery County Circuit Court

 Family Division Services is comprised of the following:

-Family Judges and Masters
+Family Judges and Magistrates

 - Eight Judges assigned to hear family cases, including the Family Judge in Charge, and three Judges assigned to hear juvenile causes.